 Applications of abstract algebraic and number theoretic concepts to the science of secure cryptography.
 Topics include historical ciphers, public-key cryptography, signed messages, secure protocols, and cryptanalysis, especially as these deal with electronic communications.
-Prerequisite: MTH 3313 or MTH 3315 and the ability to code algorithms in a computer language.
+PrerequisiteMTH 3313 or MTH 3315 and CSC 1301